Interservice/Industry Training, Simulation and Education Conference: Growth and Evolution

-The ancestor of I/ITSEC was the “Naval Training Device Center/Industry Conference” in 1966.
-The conference expanded to include land, air and sea systems and in 1980 the title changed to a more general one.
-The Orlando area became the predominant location, especially after the construction of the Orange County Convention Center (the second largest such complex in the United States) due to the proximity/availability of nearby hotel lodging, ease of access via Orlando International Airport, and the development of the eastern Orlando / Orange County as the Department of Defense's main hub for modeling, simulation and training with the establishment of the Central Florida Research Park adjacent to the University of Central Florida and the movement of various DoD training and simulation activities from the since closed Naval Training Center Orlando to the newly established Naval Support Activity Orlando within the research park.
-DoD activities located at this complex in eastern Orlando include the:
+The ancestor of I/ITSEC was the “Naval Training Device Center/Industry Conference,” first held in 1966.
+The conference later expanded to include land, air, and sea systems, and in 1980 its title was changed to reflect this broader scope.

+The Orlando area became the predominant location, particularly after construction of the Orange County Convention Center (the second-largest convention complex in the United States).
+This shift was driven by the availability of nearby hotel accommodations, convenient access via Orlando International Airport, and the development of eastern Orlando and Orange County as the Department of Defense’s primary hub for modeling, simulation, and training.
+This growth was supported by the establishment of the Central Florida Research Park adjacent to the University of Central Florida, as well as the relocation of various DoD training and simulation activities from the now-closed Naval Training Center Orlando to the newly established Naval Support Activity Orlando within the research park.

+DoD activities located at Naval Support Activity Orlando include: